What is the OTSi/OTUk_A_So Atomic Function?

 |OTSi/OTUk-v_A_So||OTSi to OTUk Adaptation Function with Vendor-Specific FEC||Can be used for OTU1 through OTU4 applications|

-Table 1 shows that the OTSi/OTUk-a_A_So and the OTSi/OTUk-v_A_So functions will compute and append some sort of FEC field to the back-end of each outbound OTUk frame.
+Table 1 shows that the OTSi/OTUk-a_A_So and the OTSi/OTUk-v_A_So functions will compute and append some FEC field to the back-end of each outbound OTUk frame.

 However, this table also shows that the OTSi/OTUk-b_A_So variant does not generate the FEC field.

-As a consequence, ITU-T G.798 states that one can use the OTSi/OTUk-a_A_So and OTSi/OTUk-v_A_So functions for OTU1 through OTU4 applications.
-Additionally, the standard also recommends that the user NOT use the OTSi/OTUk-b_A_So function for OTU4 applications.
+Consequently, ITU-T G.798 states that one can use the OTSi/OTUk-a_A_So and OTSi/OTUk-v_A_So functions for OTU1 through OTU4 applications.
+The standard also recommends that the user NOT use the OTSi/OTUk-b_A_So function for OTU4 applications.

 The OTU4 rate requires the use of Forward-Error-Correction.